Why Life Insurance from your Super Fund may not be so super!

 However for insurance within a super fund this is not necessarily the case.

 For death benefits, it will depend who receives the proceeds of the super policy.
-If the beneficiary is not a tax dependant, e.g. they are a non-dependant child aged over 18 or any other person not considered to be a financial dependant, they could be subject to 32% tax.
+If the beneficiary is not a tax dependant, e.g. they are a non-dependant child aged over 18 or any other person not considered to be a financial dependant, they could be subject to up to 32% tax.

-For a TPD insurance benefit, part of the lump sum payment received from the super policy will be subject to 22% tax, unless you are aged over 60.
+For a TPD insurance benefit, part of the lump sum payment received from the super policy will be subject to up to 22% tax, unless you are aged over 60.
 The amount subject to tax will depends on how long you have been a member of the fund relative to your total eligible service period.

 8. Insurance Premiums erode retirement balances